-- 412 Auditing (3).
-Pre-req: ACC 313, 314 - A study of the concepts and standards of auditing and an explanation of how concepts are implemented in auditing practices, policies, and procedures. - 413 Advanced Accounting (3).
-Pre-reg: ACC 313, 314
+412 Auditing (3).
+Prereq: ACC 313, 314

+A study of the concepts and standards of auditing and an explanation of how concepts are implemented in auditing practices, policies, and procedures.

+413 Advanced Accounting (3).
+Prereq: ACC 313, 314

 A study of specialized problems of accounting, including income presentation, business combinations, multinational accounting, partnerships, governmental and not-for-profit accounting, and fiduciary accounting.